 University general counsel provides a full range of legal services, including advising, advocating, and litigating on behalf of ASU.
 Counsel reports directly to the president.
 Faculty members and academic professionals having concerns about legal matters that may affect the university should bring those concerns to their academic unit chairs/directors rather than to university general counsel.
 If unit chairs/directors are unable to resolve the difficulties, they may contact the Office of General Counsel with appropriate concurrent notice to their dean.

-Each college has a dean who performs such duties as the president and the executive vice president and provost of the university may assign.
+Each college has a dean who performs such duties as the president and the provost of the university may assign.
 The dean is the executive academic officer of the college.
 Responsibilities of the dean include: